Best Samsung phone 2023: The top Galaxy handsets tested and reviewed

 Cons

-There’s no doubt that the top-end Galaxy S23 Ultra is the most capable Samsung smartphone around, but we’ve got a lot of love for its smaller sibling, the Galaxy S23.
+There’s a lot of love for the smaller Galaxy S24.
 It’s not only much cheaper than the top-end Ultra model but it’s easier to hold, especially one-handed, with a pocketable compact design that’s still very much premium.

 Reviewer: Lewis Painter